fixme-lausanne/totem/README.md

 How to Run
 ----------

-First, start the dispatcher with: `node dispatcher.js` And then, start the Web Manager with: `cd web-manager` and `meteor`
+First, start the dispatcher with: `node dispatcher.js`.
+And then, start the Web Manager with: `cd web-manager` and `meteor`.

+_Note: you may need to change the IP address of the dispatcher in Web Manager global file: `web-manager/00_globals.js`_

 JSON for the Web Manager
 ------------------------